 Qal’at Al Bahrain

-When we talk about forts in Bahrain of course the first thing that comes to mind is Bahrain Fort or Qal’at Al Bahrain.
+When we talk about forts in Bahrain, of course, the first thing that comes to mind is Bahrain Fort or Qal’at Al Bahrain.

 Listed as a UNESCO world heritage site in 2005, Qal`at al-Bahrain was created by many successive layers of human occupation.
 The first fort built in this site was constructed three thousand years ago, while the present fort dates from the sixth century AD.

 The archaeological remains found in the site span the Dilmun, Tylos, later Islamic civilization and the Portuguese period.
-And because the site was the capital of the Dilmun civilization, it is home to numerous remains of Dilmuns.
+And because the site was the capital of the Dilmun civilization, it is home to numerous remains of Dilmun.

 Extensive excavations in the site have revealed residential, public, commercial, and military structures belonging to different times.

-In addition to the fort itself and the surrounding ruins, the complex also houses a small museum which displays a lot if items from different eras, as well as a pretty good museum café too, overlooking the fortress and the harbor.
+In addition to the fort itself and the surrounding ruins, the complex also houses a small museum which displays a lot of items from different eras, as well as a pretty good museum café too, overlooking the fortress and the harbor.

 Arad Fort was built in the 15th century using traditional Islamic building techniques and local elements such as palm trees and coral limestone found on the beaches.